 Rates, Estimates, & Processing

 Estimates: Many routine jobs can be completed in 1-3.5 hours or so.
 Less routine repairs can take longer.
 Restorations can take weeks of time.
-Due to the nature of vintage synthesizer repair, there is factually no way that we can know much your bill will be (billed by the hour) until it’s finished.
-We are not responsible if the final bill is more than the written or verbally stated rough estimate.
+Due to the nature of vintage synthesizer repair, there is factually no way that we can know much your bill will be (billed by the hour) until it’s finished, but a ballpark estimate is usually provided.
 Yes, we also wish we knew exactly how much it will cost.
 No, we will not work for free because your gear is stubborn.
 Parts are not free.
-Anyone who can guarantee that they know exactly how long it will take to repair eccentric issues with your gear is lying to you.

 3rd party billing is not an option for rush orders.
 A valid debit/credit card must be on file to be billed immediately.